isomerpages/mindef-ndp2022/_faq/NDP @ Heartlands.md

 #### Q2-1: What activities will there be at the heartlands?
 When will it be held?

-Over the NDP weekend of 6 and 7 August, there will be five heartland celebration sites.
+Over the NDP weekend of 6 and 7 August, there will be five heartland celebration carnival sites.
 At each site, Singaporeans and their families will be able to enjoy performances and activities, as well as view exhibitions and a static display of platforms by the Singapore Armed Forces and the Home Team.
 On 7 August, the Red Lions will conduct free fall jumps over two heartland sites.

 On 9 August, aerial elements will also make its way into the heartlands.
 The state flag carried by the Chinook will soar around the island, while our F-16 fighter jets will fly past homes across the nation.
 Fireworks will be set off in five heartlands sites, concurrent with that at The Float @ Marina Bay.